Boomerang Youth Recognition Award

 and the Bucks County Herald

 The Boomerang Youth Recognition Award is a monthly program which recognizes and honors youth in our community for exemplifying and living by one of 9 chosen Developmental Assets (one asset for each month from Sept.-May).
 The 40 Developmental Assets (www.search-institute.org) are positive experiences, behaviors, and personal qualities that all youth need to possess, in order to be responsible, caring, and strong in the face of peer pressures and other life challenges.A ballot box is located at Lenape Middle School or you can click the link below to fill out an online form.
 Youth can be nominated for the award by any member of the community.
 In fact, students can nominate themselves or their friends.
 Each school submits one student who best represents the chosen quality.
 A rotating committee of community “judges” which includes representatives from CB CARES,Outback Steakhouse, law enforcement, community nonprofits, local and state government, and local businesses, chooses one student (elementary, middle and, high school) from amongst the nominations.
 These district-wide winners receive a letter and certificate of recognition, a gift certificate from Outback Steakhouse in Jamison, their picture appears in the Bucks County Herald, and their name is engraved on a plaque at Outback.
 An end-of-the-year June luncheon, which includes all Boomerang Award recipients, their parents, and community judges, additionally serves as a celebration of this recognition.
-It should be noted that ALL students who have been nominated for this award receive a gift from CB CARES as an acknowledgement of this honor.Monthly Assets for School Year 2019-20:OCTOBERAsset #18: Youth ProgramsYoung person spends 3 or more ours per week in sports, clubs or organizations at school or in the community.
+It should be noted that ALL students who have been nominated for this award receive a gift from CB CARES as an acknowledgement of this honor.Monthly Assets for School Year 2020-21:OCTOBERAsset #10: SafetyYoung person feels safe at home, school and in the neighborhood.

 Asset #26: Caring